PeteAdamBialecki/programming-studies/README.md

 ~~Exploring Javascript Conditionals~~

-- Build a Simple Dynamic Site with Node.js (2 hours) (Sections 1 & 2 complete.
-Do 3 & 4.)
+- Build a Simple Dynamic Site with Node.js (2 hours) (Sections 1, 2, & 3 complete.
+Do "Dealing with the POST Body".)

 - Npm Basics (76 minutes)